LudvineMegane/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+Create visuals that respond to a musical piece.
 # Instructions

 # How it works